efierr/project-inventory-web-application/readme.md

 This section of the project measures your ability to go above and beyond in creating your project.
 To score points in this section, you should incorporate a feature, technology, or skill not explicitly required by the project instructions.

-When you submit your pull request, _make sure to include a description of any stretch goals you implemented._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.
+When you submit your pull request, _make sure to include a description of any stretch goals you implemented._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project in conjunction with your coach.

 - When a resource is clicked, the element is expanded and more information is displayed.
 - If a field is missing a value, provide a default value when a resource is created on the page.